 What Does This Stock Scanner Do?

 People use scanners to look for gaps, new highs, breakouts, Bollinger band penetrations, or whatever.
 However, the bottom line is that these events are believed to be the beginning of significant price movement in the same direction (a new trend).
 If a new trend actually develops after one of these events, that new trend will produce a moving average crossover early in its development.
 New trends may be preceded by a price gap, a breakout through resistance, a Bollinger Band penetration, or whatever.
-However, scanning for moving average crossovers will detect all new trends regardless of how they get started.
+However, scanning for moving average crossovers (with a broad range of sensitivities) can detect all new trends regardless of how they get started.

-the 7x13 dual MA system (the 7-day MA crossing over the 13-day MA with a surge in volume),
+7x13 dual MA system (the 7-day MA crossing over the 13-day MA with a volume surge),

 The scanner's systems form a tightly woven detection "net" that should be able to detect any emerging trend at an early stage of development.
 The trader can therefore be alerted to the existence of an emerging trend by the more sensitive systems and can review the stock immediately to see if it makes sense to take a position.
 Alternatively, the trader may opt to wait for the stock to register on another system with which he or she is more comfortable and evaluate or re-evaluate it then.
 Obviously, a stock beginning a trend will eventually register on all of these systems at one time or another as the trend develops.